AustinWise/IdentityAwareProxy-AspNetCore/README.md

 * Add NativeAOT / Trim compatibility.
 This might require using a different library to validate the JWT.
 * Test on App Engine, including checking what IP address the requests come from and filtering out bad IP address in `IapMiddleware`.
+* Make the simulator GUI more attractive.
+It should probably also leverage Razor rather than string concatenation.